 Let's review some of the basic rules to follow when you are learning how to drive a car for the first time (or ride a motorbike).
 First of all, you will need to hold a provisional driving licence for Great Britain or Northern Ireland.

-Even though you can learn to drive online (e.g. the theory modules).
-Learners must have supervision while they are learning to drive a car on the roads.
+Even though you can learn to drive online (e.g. the theory modules), all learners must have supervision while they are learning to drive a car on the roads.

 As a rule, it will be a driving instructor doing the supervising.
 But, providing they meet the rules, it can be someone else (e.g. practising driving with family or friends).